Executive Team & Directors

 Brand & Marketing

 Kirsty is a strategist, marketer and advocate for impact based strategies in business.
-She has worked for 15 years at creative agencies in London and New York, working on brands such as Unilever, Sony, BBC and Volkswagen to develop award-winning brand, marketing and communications strategies.
-This was during a time when more and more valid questions were emerging about the purpose of brands and the impact of business, both environmentally and socially.
-These questions gave Kirsty the added motivation she needed to go and explore this more deeply, through an MSc in Sustainability and Responsibility at Hult Business School.
+She has worked at creative agencies in London and New York for 15 years, working on brands such as Unilever, Sony, BBC and Volkswagen to develop award-winning brand, marketing and communications strategies.

 In her soil research, she discovered regenerative agriculture and, in particular, an article by Mark Drewell and Marcus Link that so inspired her that she contacted them.
+Six months later, she joined New Foundation Farms to help pursue the mission to transform our food system.

 Kevin Wissett-Warner